Goals

 An logic analyzer allows you to examine the signals sent by the keyboard.
 Here is an inexpensive 8-channel logic analyzer made by Hiletgo (click photo to enlarge):

 One end of the logic analyzer has a 10-pin header.
 The pins correspond to the different signals or channels to be monitored by the analyzer.
 The analyzer supports reading up to 8 simultaneous channels.
-The other end of the logic analyzer has a mini-USB port that you will connect to the USB on your laptop to supply power and read data.

 Open the Logic 2 application you installed on your laptop as part of prelab preparation.
 When the logic analyzer is unconnected, the start-up screen is similar to this: